 And what does a nation do then?
 Well, in 15th and 16th century Europe, the popular choice was to employ foreign mercenaries, who often proved dangerous and difficult to manage -- especially when not paid.
 This led to a third option: conscripting members of the peasant class to serve under nobleman officers.
 In doing this, the powers of Western Europe slowly wore down the social structure that separated nobility from common man -- which in turn led to the rise of the large, integrated volunteer army.

-Explore the links on the next page to learn even more about volunteerism and the military.
+Explore the links below to learn even more about volunteerism and the military.